"What are bridging loans for property developers" text on blue banner with two people renovating a kitchen behind

 If you are taking out a bridging loan with serviced interest (paid monthly), then the lender is more likely to conduct an affordability assessment, because the interest is yet to be paid.
 You exit strategy will make clear how the capital lump sum is to be repaid.

-If you are exiting to a mortgage, you will present your bridging loan lender with your mortgage decision in principle.
+If you are exiting to a mortgage within 3-6 months, you can present your bridging loan lender with a mortgage decision in principle.
 This tells the bridging loan lender that you have shown the mortgage lender you can afford a mortgage, and that mortgage is going to be used to pay back the bridging loan.

 Similarly, if you are selling your property development, the bridging loan lender will use the estimate of the gross development value to ensure it will cover the cost of repaying the loan.